Michigan State University (ONLINE)

 - RF Superconductivity: Science, Technology, and Applications by H. Padamsee, Wiley-VCH (2009).

-Students will be evaluated based on the following performances: final exam (40%), homework assignments and class participation (35%) and lab exercises (25%).
+Students will be evaluated based on the following performances: final exam (50%), homework assignments, simulation exercises, and class participation (50%).

 Michigan State University course number: PHY 963